vuestorefront/vue-storefront/docs/guide/modules/introduction.md

 ## Creating third party modules

 If you want to create third party module just copy the `src/modules/module-template` raw code to your repo.
 Don't use any transpilation and build tools since it prevents proper tree shaking and optimization.
-Building handled by Vue Storefront build tools.
-Package name needst to start with `vsf-` prefix to be included into Vue Storefront build process
+Building is handled by Vue Storefront build tools.
+Package name needs to start with `vsf-` prefix to be included into Vue Storefront build process.

 ## Contributions